Triangulated categories of relative 1-motives: Motivic -structures

 For the case of $f_!$, we proceed in several steps.
 If $e$ is an \'etale morphism, we have $e_!\DG_S\subset \DG_T$ by definition.
-If $i$ is a closed immersion, we have $i_!\DG_S\subset \DG_T$ by Proposition~ \ref{prop:generators_closed_imm} and Proposition~\ref{prop:generators_DA1}.
+If $i$ is a closed immersion, we have $i_!\DG_S\subset \langle\DG_T\rangle_+$ by Proposition~ \ref{prop:generators_closed_imm} and Proposition~\ref{prop:generators_DA1}.
 Let $f$ be an arbitrary quasi-finite morphism.
-At this point, we have that for a open immersion $j$ (resp. a closed immersion $i$), the functors $j_!$ and $j^*$ (resp. the functors $i_!$ and $i^*$) are t-positive.
-This shows that to prove that an object $M$ is t-positive, one can proceed by localisation.
-A noetherian induction together with the \'etale case above then reduce us to the case where $f$ is finite surjective radicial, and allows us further to restricts to an arbitrary dense open set of the base.
+At this point, we know that for a open immersion $j$ (resp. a closed immersion $i$), the functors $j_!$ and $j^*$ (resp. the functors $i_!$ and $i^*$) are $t$-positive.
+This shows that to prove that an object $M$ is $t$-positive, one can proceed by localisation.
+A noetherian induction together with the \'etale case above then reduce us to the case where $f$ is finite surjective inseparable, and allows us further to restrict to an arbitrary dense open set of the base.
 Using continuity, this reduces us to the field case, where we can apply Lemma~\ref{lemm:hom_!_fields}.

-Let $f$ be an \'etale morphism (resp. a finite morphism).
-We have seen above that $f^*$ (resp. $f*\simeq f_!$) is t-positive.
-Moreover, since $e_!\simeq e_\sharp$ (resp. $f^*$) is t-positive, its right adjoint $e^*$ (resp. $f_*$) is t-negative.
+Let $f$ be an \'etale morphism (resp. a finite morphism between excellent schemes).
+We have seen above that $f^*$ (resp. $f*\simeq f_!$) is $t$-positive.
+Moreover, since $e_!\simeq e_\sharp$ (resp. $f^*$) is $t$-positive, its right adjoint $e^*$ (resp. $f_*$) is $t$-negative.
 This proves \ref{exact_e^*} (resp. \ref{exact_f_*}).